-Icon Icons' definition
+lcon Icons' definition

-U S Role of explorer
+a contraction of the second se Role of explorer

 Role of student

 Role of analyst

-Role of teacher-designer
+\$ Role of teacher-designer

 Tab.
 2. Keywords for the participants' roles in the module

 In our guidelines for the design and implementation of the modules, we keep special attention to the rationale of the topics chosen; and, which are the aims and activities proposed in the different submodules (see Fig. 2) to help participants progress in making emerge, analyzing or designing interdisciplinarity.